armthethinker/personal-site/projects/elementary.md

    url="16-09-26-elementary-49.jpg"
    caption="**On our second day**, we explore interactions from other products and services.
 We then go through four sketching exercises that leave us with four specific design directions (one from each member of the team).
-I show my final sketch here." url2="16-10-05-elementary-33.jpg" caption2="**On our third day**, we critique our sketches and make storyboard to prepare our prototype." style="lg"
+I show my final sketch here." url2="16-10-05-elementary-33.jpg" caption2="**On our third day**, we critique our sketches and make storyboards to prepare our prototype." style="lg"
 %}